If you asked us to describe the last decade, we’d call it an ‘explosion of innovation’.

 Phishing continues to be a data-driven phenomenon.

-Threat actors are using tools like AI to harvest and analyse your data, to target businesses with believable social engineering.
-They’re exploiting data flows, from utilising emails and QR codes to anticipating how employees will act and act on data.
+Threat actors are using tools like AI to harvest and analyse your data to target businesses with believable social engineering.
+They are exploiting data flows, from using emails and QR codes to anticipating how employees will act and respond to data.

 To stay resilient, businesses must take a data-first approach, treating every interaction as a data problem that must be measured, monitored and secured.